wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 - a *schedule* tab, allowing you to setup tasks to be executed at particular times; and
 - a *databases* tab, which allows you to configure a MySQL instance for your applications should you require it.

-Of the the five tabs provided, we'll be working primarily with the *consoles* and *web* tabs.
-The [PythonAnywhere wiki](https://www.pythonanywhere.com/wiki/) provides a series of detailed explanations on how to use the other tabs.
+Of the five tabs provided, we'll be working primarily with the *consoles* and *web* tabs.
+The [PythonAnywhere Wiki](https://www.pythonanywhere.com/wiki/) provides a series of detailed explanations on how to use the other tabs.

 {#pa-interface}
 ![The PythonAnywhere dashboard, showing the *Consoles* tab.](images/ch-deploy-pa-interface.png)

 ## Creating a Virtual Environment
 As part of a its standard default Bash environment, PythonAnywhere comes with Python 2.7.6 and a number of pre-installed Python Packages (including *Django 1.3.7* and *Django-Registration 0.8*).
 Since we are using a different setup, we need to select a particular Python version and setup a virtual environment for our application.